rcls/k66test/README.md

 * Set-up IN replies always start with DATA1.
 Always send an IN in response to a set-up (unless you STALL), zero-length of there is no data.
-Unlike some other USB device implementations, no need to explicity handle a zero-length OUT acknowledgement.
+Unlike some other USB device implementations, it seems there is no need to explicitly handle a zero-length OUT acknowledgement.

 * Data toggles reset on a set-up set-config.